Vital Records Online

 Cost & fees

 The total costs for ordering a Utah birth certificate will vary depending on whether you make your request in person, by mail, or online.
 The UDOH's fee for one birth certificate is $22.00.
 Additional copies can be ordered at the same type for $10.00 each.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee